mateuszniechwiej/Climbing-Buddy/TESTING.md

 4. As a user, I want to be able to register to the website and then create a request to look for a climbing partner. :heavy_check_mark:
     - registration button on Home page available. :heavy_check_mark:
     - navbar with registration link on all pages available and tested :heavy_check_mark:
-    - registration link under login form tested :heavy_check_mark:
+    - login link under registration form tested :heavy_check_mark:
+    - type different passwords to check if confirmed passwords work correctly (flash message displayed in red colour):heavy_check_mark:

     Looking for climbing partner:
     - Find Climber in navbar link available and tested from all pages. :heavy_check_mark: